oblomov-dev/abap-toolkit/README.md

 ## ABAP Toolkit
-Utility Functions for S/4 Public Cloud, BTP ABAP Environment & ABAP OnPremise
+Utility Functions for ABAP for Cloud and Standard ABAP

 #### Key Features
 * Simplified SAP APIs to class-based methods